Construction Site Supervisor

 - Ability to lift up to 50 pounds, stand, squat, bend, and climb ladders to roof level and into foundations.

-- Demonstrate proficiency in Microsoft Office, including Word and Excel, general computer expertise such as email and social media platforms.
+- Working knowledge in Microsoft Office, including Word and Excel, general computer expertise such as email and social media platforms.

-- Certification for Lift Truck operation (training provided, if necessary).
+- Certification for forklift operation (training provided, if necessary).

-- A valid driver’s license and the ability to be insured under Maumee Valley Habitat for Humanity’s auto insurance and drive affiliate vehicles with trailers, as well as Lift Truck.
+- A valid driver’s license and the ability to be insured under Maumee Valley Habitat for Humanity’s auto insurance and drive affiliate vehicles with trailers, as well as forklift.

 - Ability to establish and maintain excellent working relationships with supervisor, co-workers, and other Maumee Valley Habitat for Humanity staff.

 - Willingness to attend training and conferences as appropriate.